Mochimochi07/Readme/readrepos/Readme2.md

-and i already picked visual studio ide for c# and Xojo ide for easy windows app. now i just needed to learn some of these so i might need a little time to catch up for more fullstack. well i might deploy my own github backend samples in heroku.
+and i already picked visual studio ide for c# and Xojo ide for easy windows app. now i just needed to learn some of these so i might need a little time to catch up for more fullstack. well i might deploy my own github backend samples in heroku. i'll be out for days. imight post some c++ but ill prioritize some react and native for the moment.